Resources to Help You

 Qualified Lenders and Application Process

 The loans will be available from existing SBA-certified lenders (e.g., JP Morgan and Wells Fargo), and others that may be added.
 Our advisors noted there is discussion around whether existing SBICs may be approved to make these loans (TBD for now).
 For the application process, the SBA has a “beta” platform where businesses could apply directly which the SBA is hoping will go live next week.
 Alternatively, borrowers can apply to traditional 7(a) banks and other institutions that are authorized by SBA.
-We (Golub) are in dialogue with JP Morgan and Wells Fargo to better define what information will be required and will follow up upon receiving more clarity to help expedite processing.

 The stimulus bill would give businesses tax credits and allow them to defer their payroll taxes so they can continue paying employees.
 Payroll taxes for the employer portion can be deferred 50% for up to one year, 50% up to two years.
 Employers, including those that have been ordered to close, would be eligible for a new payroll-tax credit as long as they keep workers employed through the crisis.
 However, employers that apply for small-business loans would not receive the credit.